Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz

-In this work, we have achieved a complete classification of static solutions to the vacuum SU(2) Yang-Mills equations that carry an explicit dependence on spin degrees of freedom.
-By generalizing the vector potential extraction approach (VPEA) from the Abelian to the non-Abelian case, we derived the most general form of the spin vector potential compatible with the angular momentum algebra.
-This led to the systematic ansatz of Eq.~(2), whose substitution into the Yang-Mills field equations yielded a closed set of constraint equations.
-Solving these constraints case by case produced the rich families of real and complex static solutions summarized in Tables~II and~III.
+In this work, we have achieved a complete classification of static solutions to the vacuum SU(2) YM equations that carry an explicit dependence on spin degrees of freedom.
+By generalizing the vector potential extraction approach (VPEA) from the Abelian to the non-Abelian case, we derived the general form of the spin vector potential compatible with the angular momentum algebra.
+This led to the static ansatz (\ref{eq:ansatz}), whose substitution into the YM equations yielded a closed set of constraint equations.
+Solving these constraints case by case produced the rich families of real and complex static solutions summarized in Tables~\ref{Tab:real} and~\ref{Tab:complex}.

 \emph{Summary of Key Results.---}